FACEBOOK BLUESKY INSTAGRAM YOUTUBE PINTEREST PATREON

 ~ from the archived Vicarious Visions website

 If you're a frequent follower of this site, you may have played Synnergist which I reviewed a couple of months ago.
-This was the first game from young upstarts Vicarious Visions (now known as Blizzard Albany) released through 21st Century Entertainments publishing brand.
+This was the first game from young upstarts Vicarious Visions (now known as Blizzard Albany) released through 21st Century Entertainment's publishing brand.
 With their next game, Dark Angael, the ambitious company would handle the publishing themselves, but unless you were French you wouldn't find it on store shelves.
 You needed to contact them directly though their website if you really wanted it.

 Released in September of 1997, the estimated budget of the game was around $250,000.
 That's huge numbers for an upstart company whose CEO was barely out of his teens.
 To be fair, you can see where the money went.
-The visuals use pre-rendered Silicon Graphics in a similar way to Donkey Kong Country, and the sprawling inter-linked environments must've taken some undertaking.
+The visuals use pre-rendered Silicon Graphics in a similar way to Donkey Kong Country, and the sprawling, inter-linked environments must've taken some undertaking.
 An uncommonly large chunk of the game was released as shareware earlier on in the year earned it a buzz beyond its mediocre review scores that news of its existence even reached my ears.

 Corina will blurt out whatever she's thinking.
 If you're lucky, it might be a clue (left).

 The game stars the big-bosomed Carina, aka the Dark Angael, who is the only defence against the evil machinations of Azrael and his legion of hell spawn.
 The end is nigh, but that won't stop her from searching for the five super powers; Mutator, Psychic Attack, Reflection, Energy Wave and a Teleport Coin.
 Whether turning health pick ups into much needed ammo or simply causing maximum damage, they are all very useful and at times needed in order to succeed.
-In many ways, it's very much like a Metroidvania before such a term existed with explorable areas with multiple pathways and oodles of backtracking.
+In many ways, it's very much like a Metroidvania before such a term existed, complete with explorable areas, multiple pathways and oodles of backtracking.
 It was a design ethos I wasn't expecting going in, thinking it to be more of a bombastic, explosion-heavy action-fest.
 I was pleasantly surprised.

 The open platforming areas are admittedly hit and miss.
 You have the run of some handsome stages, but there is a touch of amateurness in terms of the design.
 Important pieces of information are held back leaving you scratching your head more often than not.
 Too many minutes are spend backtracking to the very beginning searching for the way forward, only to find that a wall blocking you was actually fake; you could walk right through it without batting an eyelid.